meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Daily meaning in life is related to **current mood** and the retrospective global estimates of meaning is related to **average daily PA**.
 Which begs the question if there is a prospective relationship between mood and meaning in life.
 ### Study 3
 There is no prospective relationship between the experience of meaning in life and PA.
 There may be a strong correlation, but there is not sufficient evidence.
+They are only observed in concurrent measures.
 ### Study 4
 Positive mood concept priming did not influence mood.
 ## General Discussion
-Strong evidence for strong relationship between mood and th
+Strong evidence for strong relationship between mood and the experience of meaning in life.